obrymec/gitlab_home_page_clone/README.md

 vscode</a></i> and open it again;

-- When that is done, open `index.html` file inside `./public/index.html` and make a right click;
+- When that is done, open `index.html` file and make a right click;

 - In the displayed contextual menu, click on
 `Open with Live Server...`